kannanvijayan-zz/Thoughts/binjs_part1.md

 ```

 The binary encoding reduces the cheap arithmetic operations by more than 3x.
-It eliminates multiplies entirely and converts them into left-shifts.
+It drops branches, by 7x, and memory loads by 4x.
+It eliminates multiplies entirely
-Multiplies take around 3x the time of "simple" arithmetic like shifts, compares,
+and converts them into left-shifts.
+Multiplies take around 3x the time of "simple"
-adds, and bit-operations.
+arithmetic like shifts, compares, adds, and bit-operations.

 The specific differential in operations executed is going to depend on the
-specific hardware architecture, but by in large parsing the binary encoding
+specific hardware architecture, but this is an order of magnitude difference
-will be at around 4x faster than the text encoding.
+in execution cost.

 This property applies in general to most binary-encoded data.
 It's structured
 much more closely to the machine's native representations of data, and thus